GuoZheXinDeGuang/Course-Selection-System/README.md

    - Clone the repository to your local machine using `git clone https://github.com/GuoZheXinDeGuang/Course-Selection-System`.

 2. **Add Files to Compiler:**
-   - Add all the `.java` files and `users.txt` to your Java compiler or IDE.
+   - Add all the `.java` files and `users.txt` to your Java compiler or IDE. `users.txt` contains the username and password of student and admin.

 3. **Run the Application:**
    - Compile and run the `LoginGUI.java` file to start the application.